terrencepreilly/darglint/README.rst

 -  [x] Take an argument which supports a formatting string for the error message.
 That way, anyone can specify their own format.

-.. _section-1:

 1.0
 ~~~

 -  [ ] Robust logging for errors caused/encountered by *darglint*.
 -  [x] Add support for python versions earlier than 3.6.
 -  [x] Add more specific line numbers in error messages.
 -  [ ] Add style errors and suggestions.
+In particular, allow for
+   multiple levels of strictness, (lenient by default).
+Then warn for no
+   newline after short description, and for excess whitespace between
+   sections, etc.
 -  [x] Support for Sphinx-style docstrings.

 Other features
 ~~~~~~~~~~~~~~

-I haven’t decided when to add the below features.
+I haven't decided when to add the below features.

 -  [ ] ALE support.
 -  [ ] Syntastic support.
 (Syntastic is not accepting new checkers until